sovrynn/ecdo/1-EVIDENCE/1-PRESENT-CLIMATE-ANOMALIES/storm-rain/data-study/README.md

 Then once the data is in yearly data, it is ripe for linear regression.
 This is also performed with a script tested locally on manufactured test cases.

+## Initial mega verdict

+So back when I was calculating all the religions, not filtering out 0 values, from 2020 till 2020 at the least, over all the data, I got a median and average of around 8.
+But I think the zero calcs were weighing them down quite a bit.
+I would imagine most regions in the world get some rain, maybe 5% don't.

+Anyways, if a rainfall increase really was happening, surely the regions already getting rain would also get more?
+So I wouldn't even need those 0 value anomalies.

+But then when I remove all the 0 valued data from 1973 to 2020, which should be the mega calc, its running an average of well over 1, sure, but the median is below 1.
+And these are the average percentage YoY, the median of all of them, and the average of all of them.
+And the median is under 1.

+There seems to be years of 0 precipitation in places that should absolutely get rain, for example, Scotland.
+Additionally, in these 0 years, for one of them that I checked, it's not that the snow was getting frozen, as for those years, there was 0 snow as well.
+See year 1941 for UK 305.

+In light of all this, I don't see a way to reconcile median linear regressions that are positive with the significant 0 data that went into making them.

+I think my next step is calculating the non-zero, per country code.
+I'll do USA and Australia and UK.

+I think B, C, I, M, S are also quite big.
+Along with U and A.

 # Notes

 ## Source